opencurriculai/data_science_curriculum/docs/Curriculum.md

     - Data science is a mix of math, programming, and domain knowledge.
 How do you know when enough math is enough, or how much software engineering knowledge is needed to get hired?
     - Bootcamps inaccurately make the promise that their students will get hired right after graduating.
 In most cases, this is only true for people with programming or mathematical backgrounds prior to enrolling.
 With that in mind, what steps should be taken prior and after taking a bootcamp?

-!!! info "Objectives of Open Curricula"
+!!! info "Objectives of Open Curriculai"

     The content presented here is an attempt and a first iteration to help people get a better grasp as to how to navigate difficulties mentioned above.
 Open curricula refers to the fact that the initiative is open source, and that everyone has their optimal cirrculum to follow - hence the plural form of the word "Curriculum".